yukiTakezawa/necessary_and_sufficient_watermark/README.md

 # Necessary and Sufficient Watermark for LLMs

-Necessary and Sufficient Watermark is a method for inserting watermarks into generated texts without degrading text quality.
+Necessary and Sufficient Watermark (NS-Watermark) is a method for inserting watermarks into generated texts without degrading text quality.

 ## Requirements
 See `setup.sh`.